alejandrox1/cool-exercises/arrays-and-strings/README.md

       the same.
     * If you sort and compare the strings then you get `O(n log n)` time.
 If you use a hash table then you'll take up some space but you get `O(n)`.

+3. **Sum of pairs** Find a pair of numbers in an array that add up to a given sum.